Vyral/christal-johnson/_posts/2024-10-25-avoid-these-costly-renovation-mistakes-homeowners-make.md

 ---
 layout: post
-title: Avoid These Costly Renovation Mistakes Homeowners Make
+title: Costly Renovation Mistakes Every Homeowner Should Avoid
 date: 2024-10-25 00:00:00
 tags:
   - Real Estate
   - Home Seller Tips
 excerpt: >-
-  Making renovations based on current buyer trends instead of your personal preference will net you a higher ROI
+  Making renovations based on current buyer trends instead of your personal preference will net you a higher ROI.
 enclosure:
 pullquote: >-
   Your home is your biggest asset, and renovations are better enjoyed while you